igordzie97/bookstore-microservices/README.md

 9. [Documentation](#documentation)

 ## Description
-The project puropse was to create a backend system which will support book store activities.
+The project puropse was to create the backend system which will support book store activities.

 ## Architecture
 System architecture is based on microservices.
 Communication between them is done using Feign Client.

 The following microservices are highlighted:
-- **Bookstore-Gateway** - gateway service that provides dynamic routing between microservices, filtering based on permissions
+- **Bookstore-Gateway** - gateway service that provides dynamic routing between microservices and filtering based on permissions
-- **Bookstore-Products** - products service - adding authors, books and data presentation
+- **Bookstore-Products** - products service, adding authors, books and data presentation
-- **Bookstore-Orders** - orders service - making order based on basket
+- **Bookstore-Orders** - orders service, making order based on created basket
-- **Bookstore-Baskets** - basket service - assigning basket to user, value calculation
+- **Bookstore-Baskets** - basket service, assigning basket to user, value calculation
 - **Bookstore-Accounts** - registration, authentification and authorization service
 - **Bookstore-Storage** - save and file presentation service
 - **Eureka-Service** - holds the information about all available microservies